sean-otoole/HODD/README.md

-#Home Office Drug Design Newsletter
+## Home Office Drug Design Newsletter

 This repository contains code and analyses for my newsletter on RNA therapeutics and computational drug design.
 The newsletter explores the application of AI-driven methods to identify therapeutic targets using single-cell sequencing data from human patients.

-Note: This repository will not function independently, as the original datasets are not included for confidentiality reasons.
+Note: This repository will not function independently, as the original datasets are not included, however, they are available publicly.

-#Project Organization
+# Project Organization

 ```
 📂 PD-TX_pipeline/                              # Pipeline for the Parkinson's Therapeutics Project